 - Aug 2016 – Added 100+ new products; Removed 30+ obsolete products

 - Feb 2016 – Added 70+ new products; Removed 10+ obsolete products

 Frame – Mini Quad Parts List

-When you crash, the frame takes most of the impact.
-By carefully choosing a reliable frame can keep your downtime to the minimum, and save you money getting replacement parts.
+A good frame should be crash resistant, rigid, easy to build and have well thought-out design.
+By carefully choosing a reliable frame can give you an enjoyable building experience, keep your downtime to the minimum, and save you money getting replacement parts.
 It does not only protect your electronics inside, but it’s also closely related to flight performance.

 Here are a list of popular racing drone frames, from the cheapest, to the more expensive ones.
 Some frames might not appear in this list, or get removed if they are out of stock for a long time.
 There is information about price, material (arm thickness), size, and weight.